-The Login URL for our private training site is http://www.Makrotone.com.
+The Login URL for our private training site is http://www.supersportsystems.com /service-login.
 Use the ID and Password we e-mailed you when you registered.
 If you have misplaced these, please call or e-mail us, and we will get you back online as quickly as we can.

 Although the 3S System is an online program, it does not require advanced computer skills to use it.
 Just login at the URL above with the password and user ID we sent you when you registered, then answer the few simple questions we ask about you and your training.
+Please contact us if you have any questions about training setting part.
+We will be happy to assist you with this process on your request.
 From there on we will do everything else for you.

 Daily Workouts and Set design